EQUINIMITY

 This consult group is open to any SEP or SE student currently working with clients - all modalities welcome; psychotherapy, body work, movement, fitness, coach, alternative medicine, allopathic medicine, artist, etc.

-Touch Skill-Building Group:
+Somatic Experiencing Touch Skill-Building Group:

 Facilitated by Barbara Collier, this group offers hands-on, educational, and theoretical support to further develop your somatic touch skills.
 Open to practitioners of any modality who have studied with Kathy Kain.